Contents of Article

 Simple strings There are just normal command line operands, The resulting command line will be the name you entered, followed by the operands you entered in the SET statement, and then followed by the remaining typed operands on the command line.

-Operand Substitution This feature allows you to selectively choose or re-arrange operands entered after the name.
+Operand Substitution This feature (Which is allowed only for a single name1 variety) allows you to selectively choose or re-arrange operands entered after the name.
 These are symbolic variables of the format =n, like =0, =2 etc. Valid numbers are from =0 to =9

 The Numbered operands are replaced by the original typed values, where =0 is the command name, =1 is the 1st operand, =2 the 2nd, etc.